Flying over Glenfinnan viaduct on Scotland’s Harry Potter train is wicked

 By December they had made it all the way down to Derby, 120 miles outside London.
 The city was in a mass panic, Londoners were scrabbling to withdraw money from the banks while the King was preparing to flee 😱

-Charlie could feel the English heart beating in his hand and was all for pressing on but Charlie’s Scottish Lords were torn, they had reached so far and accomplished so much, but they were 4500 men and a 7000 strong English army guarded London.
-Charlie had led them to believe there would by English support even enthusiastic French.
-There was none 😞
+Charlie could feel the English heart beating in his hand and was all for pressing on, but Charlie’s Scottish Lords were torn.
+They had reached so far and accomplished so much, but they were 4500 men and a 7000 strong English army guarded London.

-While the Scottish Lord’s contemplated, legend has it Dudley Bradstreet, a British government spy, arrived and briefed the Scottish Lord’s about a 9000 strong force at Northampton.
+While the Scottish Lords contemplated, legend has it Dudley Bradstreet, a British government spy, arrived and briefed the Scottish Lords about a further 9000 strong force at Northampton, 60 miles away (90 km).
 There wasn’t.
 But this tipped the uncertain Lords into retreat to their homeland, the Highlands.

-The Jacobite monument is topped with an anonymous highlander who died for Charlie’s cause (see ⬇).
+The Jacobite monument is topped with an anonymous highlander who died for Charlie’s cause (⬇).

 In 1897 Highlanders had feared a bridge built entirely from concrete would spoil the pristine landscape around Glenfinnan monument.